 Training gloves are the most popular I recommend your first pair of gloves to be training gloves as they are so versatile you use them for everything!

 What Glove Weight?
 Check my post here for a recommend glove sizing chart but 12 oz will be most popular.
-If your a girl or a man under 130 lbs/59 Kg gets 10 oz.
+If your a person under 130 lbs/59 Kg gets 10 oz.

 Sparring gloves are designed for sparring so they have a more pointed shape for Sparring with more protection around the knuckle to protect both your hands and your opponent.